Are you a millennial?

 One thing we often forget as the young people is that success is not a destination.
 Similarly, being rich is not a target.
 You can’t just say that I want to be rich.

-For that reason, you should understand what to do in your 20s for a better life in the 30s when responsibilities and commitments start flowing in.
+For that reason, you should understand what you need to do in your 20s for a better life in the 30s when responsibilities and commitments start kicking in.

 This is how a clearly defined goal or objective should look like: